Healthy Homes Assessment Whitby

 Whitby Moisture Ingress & Drainage

-Properties that are rented must be equipped with effective drainage for the removal of floodwaters, surface water, and groundwater, with an appropriate runoff or outfall.
-Making sure that water has a location to go, and it can’t linger underneath the structures is a crucial aspect of keeping your property dry.
+Rental properties should have effective drainage to eliminate rainwater, storm water, and groundwater, with an appropriate outfall or runoff.
+Making sure that the water has a proper place to go, and it doesn’t sit beneath buildings is a vital aspect of making sure your property is dry.

-Alongside an irrigation system to stop moisture ingress, if your property has an enclosed space between the floor and the surface, a ground moisture barrier should be put in place if it is reasonably practicable to do so.
+In addition to the drainage system that will prevent moisture from entering, if your rental is enclosed between your flooring and surface, a ground moisture barrier must be put in place when it’s reasonably practicable to do so.

-An underground moisture barrier generally an insulating sheet of polythene laid over the ground, to block any moisture from the ground from getting into the building.
-It also helps to prevent any damage to your underfloor insulation.
+A ground moisture barrier is usually made of polythene and is laid on top of the ground, in order to block any moisture present in the ground from entering the home.
+It also helps in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection